 This isn’t a trip for beginners or if you’ve never done off-track walking, navigation and importantly, rock scrambling or used hand-lines before.
 Phew, just as well my group had loads of experience in all those, plus a good sense of humour and adventure!

 We headed off along the firetrail and then took the single track up towards Ironpot Mountain.
-If you’ve got a keen eye and know where to look, you can find the lovely aboriginal water pots in the stone on top.
-It’s here that we checked navigation, before turning off the track and headed straight down the ridge towards Tinpot Hill and onto the junction of the Coxs River and Galong Creek.
-Like I said, you won’t find any tracks on any maps, so you need to know how to read a topographic map (Jenolan 1:25,000 3rd Edition) and navigate with map and compass.
+If you’ve got a keen eye and know where to look, you can find the lovely Aboriginal water pots in the stone on top.
+It’s here that we checked navigation, before turning off the track and heading straight down the ridge towards Tinpot Hill and onto the junction of the Coxs River and Galong Creek.
+Like I said, you won’t find any tracks on any maps, so you need to know how to read a topographic map (Jenolan 1:25,000, 3rd Edition) and navigate with map and compass.